Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 1. (`ncn-m001#`) Execute the `management-nodes-rollout` stage on all remaining worker nodes.

-    **`NOTE`** For this step, the argument to `--limit-management-rollout` can be `Management_Worker` or a list of worker node names seperated by spaces.
+    **`NOTE`** For this step, the argument to `--limit-management-rollout` can be `Management_Worker` or a list of worker node names separated by spaces.
 If `Management_Worker` is supplied, all worker nodes that are not labeled with `iuf-prevent-rollout=true` will be rebuilt/upgraded.
 If a list of worker node names is supplied, then those worker nodes will be rebuilt/upgraded.

     **Choose one** of the following two options.
 The difference between the options is the `limit-management-rollout` argument, but the two options do the same thing.